Spiffy Speak

 Limiting the windowâs scope for opening to 100 millimeters, a cable window restrictor is externally fitted to the window.
 It consists of two metal units – one fixed to the wall and the other to the edge of the window pane.
 The unit on the window frame has a cable that can be connected to the unit on the window pane either with a push and twist mechanism or a lock and key mechanism.
 The window can be opened only up to the length of the cable.
 Opt for a cable lock with a lock and key system, so that the child cannot release the cable without opening it with the key.
 Whenever you wish to open the window fully, you can disengage the cable using the key.

-You can choose the restrictor that provides the desired level of sill-safety and convenience of operation.
+You can choose the restrictor that provides the desired level of safety and convenience of operation.
 Once your baby has grown enough to understand how a window should be used safely, you can uninstall the restrictors and use the windows in the normal way.

 Lock the Windows

-The simplest way to ensure window safety is to keep the windows locked when your child is not under supervision.
+The simplest way to ensure window and sill safety is to keep the windows locked when your child is not under supervision.
 The lock should be high enough to be out of reach for the child.
 Or, it should be operated with a lock and key or a latch that a child cannot unhook without an adultâs assistance.
 If your windows donât come with an inbuilt lock, you can consider retrofitting them.
 No matter what type of window you have – sliding, double-hung, or casement – there is a window safety lock available that will serve your purpose.
 Here are some options you can consider –Â

 HANDLE LOCKS